huilinghe19/sardana_practise/tango_practices/README.md

 When I use the function of taurusform, the functions about sardana and spock work well.
 But some device servers do not work well, such as tango test, and tango starter.
 I have spent lots of time to check the problem, why tango test and tango starter can not work.
 During this time, I have learned somthing about tango control,  how to operate the tango device servers or devices in jive, and also astor.
 Up to now, tango test and starter work.

-Process to make the tango test work:
+Process:

 In jive, add server and device.
-Now these can not work well.
+At this point, these can not work well.

 In spock, use the commands shown in the image "tango_test_problem.png" to determine the functions of tango test.

 In MATE console, for starting tango test, we use '/usr/lib/tango/TangoTest Test', then 'ready to accecpt request' occurs in the console.

-For starting Starter, we use " /usr/lib/tango/Starter debian sys/starter/dide17", then following occurs in the console.
+For starting Starter, we use " /usr/lib/tango/Starter debian sys/starter/dide17", then the following result occurs in the console.
+If the result is not good, you should try once more.

 Starter::Starter() init device sys/starter/dide17